Amazon Fire TV Stick (2019) full review

 Fire TV Stick 2019: Features

-Lest year, Amazon completely revamped the interface.
+Amazon completely revamped the interface a year or so ago.
 It's a big improvement, too, but there's still a bit too much promotion for Prime Video for our liking.

 Where the main menu was down the left-hand side, it's now across the top.
 But thanks to Alexa, you can avoid most of the button pressing and navigation and simply hold the microphone button and say "Hell on Wheels".